cvam-workshop/cvam-workshop.github.io/CODE_OF_CONDUCT.md

 ## Full Code of Conduct

-_To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any DjangoCon US event are required to conform to the following Code of Conduct.
+_To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any CVAM event are required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout the event._

 ### What the conference is

-DjangoCon US is a community conference intended for networking and collaboration in the developer community.
+CVAM is a community conference intended for networking and collaboration in the developer community.

-We value the participation of each member of the Django community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference, at all conference events, and in all conference online spaces (such as Slack), whether officially sponsored by DjangoCon US or not.
+We value the participation of each member of the community and want all attendees to have an enjoyable and fulfilling experience.
+Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference, at all conference events, and in all conference online spaces (such as Slack), whether officially sponsored by CVAM or not.

 ### Be Kind To Others